hyun-woo-oh/hyun-woo-oh.github.io/_pages/about.md

 Hello there!
 I'm Hyunwoo Oh.

 I'm a PhD student in Computer Science at the University of California, Irvine, supervised by [Prof. Mohsen Imani](http://www.mohsenimani.com/){:target="_blank"} @ [BIASLab](https://biaslab.ics.uci.edu/){:target="_blank"}.

+I am currently a Microsoft Research Intern, working with the System Planning and Architecture Group (SPARC) in Azure Hardware Systems and Infrastructure on FPGA-based modeling and system architecture for large-scale AI infrastructure.

 My research sits at the intersection of computer architecture, machine learning, and hardware–software co-design.
 I build efficient systems that scale emerging AI models—such as large language models, multimodal models, vision transformers, and GNNs—under tight performance, energy, and cost constraints.